 Format: FREE

-MXCTS is the maximum number of contaminant transport systems implemented in a simulation.
+MXCTS is the maximum number of contaminant treatment systems implemented in a simulation.

 ICTSOUT is the unit number on which well-by-well output information is written.
-The default file extension assigned to the output file is TSO.
+The default file extension assigned to the output file is CTO.

 MXEXT is the maximum number of extraction wells specified as part of a contaminant treatment system.